 5. Find alternatives

 Learn to make your own substitutes for animal-based foods.
-Store-bought soy, almond cheeses, soy creamers and yogurts may not whet your appetite for cheese and may leave you feeling equally flat.
-But making your own cashew cheese could substitute for that.
+Store-bought soy and almond cheeses, soy creams and yogurts may not whet your appetite for cheese and could leave you feeling equally flat.
+Making your own styles will give you an injection of motivation to stay strong.

 6. Find community

-Look for other vegans like you, especially if your family and friends are not exploring veganism along with you.
-Explore a vegan meetup or potluck in your community.
-Connect with others by commenting regularly on vegan food blogs.
-If you have a vegan friend, you can invite them over and test some recipes together.
+Look for other vegans to share stories and experiences with, especially if your family and friends are not exploring veganism along with you.
+Vegan meets or online groups are a good place to start and try connecting with others by commenting regularly on vegan food blogs.
+If you have a vegan friend, communal recipe testing is a fantastic way to really throw yourself into the culture and an easy way to get plenty of vegan tips too.

 7. Make vegetables part of your meals

-A great meal can be meatless.
-And veggie-packed meals are a winning choice all-around.
-This is because veggies are full of vitamins like A and K and minerals like potassium.
-These nutrients help keep your calories low and can make you feel more satisfied.
+A great meal can be meatless and veggie-packed meals are a winning choice all-around.
+We all know that vegetables are full of vitamins like A and K and minerals like potassium and it’s these nutrients that help keep your calories low, while making you feel more satisfied.
+It’s not all about junk food alternatives!

 8. Eat whole grains

 Choose whole grains, such as brown rice and quinoa, because they add iron and B vitamins to a vegan diet.
-The extra fibre from whole grains will help keep you full, and help you lose weight as well.
+The extra fibre from whole grains will help keep you full, mainatin blood sugar levels and help you lose weight, if that is a secondary goal.

 9. Discover new vegan proteins

-Eating more plant-based proteins can guarantee you better health.
-Animal sources of protein, like meat and cheese, tend to be high in unhealthy saturated fat.
-Vegan sources of protein include tofu, tempeh, edamame (soybeans), lentils, chickpeas, beans and many others.
-Nuts like almonds and walnuts, and seeds like sunflower and pumpkin seeds are also rich in protein.
+Eating more plant-based proteins can contribute to better health.
+Animal sources of protein — like meat and cheese — tend to be high in unhealthy saturated fat.
+Vegan alternatives include tofu, tempeh, edamame (soybeans), lentils, chickpeas, beans and many others.
+Nuts — including almonds and walnuts — and sunflower and pumpkin seeds are also rich in protein.

 10. Do not assume vegan food products are healthier

 Are vegan cookies better for your waistline than regular cookies?
+Not usually.
 Garlic bread made with vegan margarine is not any healthier for your heart than one made with butter.
-Processed vegan foods often contain palm oil and coconut oil full of saturated fat.
-So, stick to whole, nutritious foods that just happen to be vegan, such as carrots and hummus, nuts and dried fruit, whole-grain tortilla chips with guacamole.
+Processed vegan foods often contain palm oil and coconut oil, both of which are full of saturated fat.
+So, stick to whole, nutritious foods that just happen to be vegan, such as carrots and hummus, nuts and dried fruit and whole-grain tortilla chips with guacamole.

 By: Damoy Robertson Linkedin: https://www.linkedin.com/in/damoyrobertson/